nf-parquet is a Nextflow plugin able to read and write parquet files

 non-interesting records

-Now create a module-info.java
+Now create a module-info.java file:

 module myrecords {